Paul Finkelman: Expert witness and analyst

-Called an "excellent legal historian", even by scholars who disagree with him, Finkelman was an expert witness against Alabama Supreme Court Chief Justice Roy Moore in Glassroth v.
-Moore (Al. 2002)(the "Ten Commandments" case), as well as an expert witness for the plaintiff in Popov v.
-Hayashi (S.F.
-Sup.
-Ct.
-CA, 2002) (determining who owned Barry Bonds's 73rd home run ball).
+Called an "excellent legal historian" even by scholars who disagree with him, Finkelman was an expert witness against Alabama Supreme Court Chief Justice Roy Moore in Glassroth v.
+Moore, the 2002 "Ten Commandments" case.
+He also served as an expert witness for the plaintiff in Popov v.
+Hayashi (California Superior Court, 2002), which determined who owned Barry Bonds's 73rd home run ball.
 Professor Finkelman has also been part of amicus curiae briefs for cases related to Guantanamo Bay detainment camp, gay marriage in New York State, affirmative action, and separation of church and state.
 In 2013, he was the lead named amicus in briefs before the Supreme Court involving affirmative action (Schuette v.
 Coalition to Defend Affirmative Action) and prayer delivered at public meetings (Town of Greece v.
 Galloway).
 The U.S. Supreme Court has cited Finkelman six times, including in Justice Ruth Bader Ginsburg's majority opinion in Timbs v.
 Indiana (2019).

 In April 2007, Finkelman appeared at Harvard Law School for a retrial of the Dred Scott v.
 Sandford case.
 He was an expert witness for Sandford.
 Attorney Kenneth Starr was another expert witness before the mock court of federal justices, led by U.S. Supreme Court Justice Stephen Breyer.

 Finkelman has also appeared in several historical films, including Ken Burns's documentary on Thomas Jefferson (for which he was invited to the Clinton White House), and a documentary about the Barry Bonds' home run ball, Up for Grabs.
 Television and radio programs which have used him as an analyst have been broadcast on NPR, PBS, CNN, and ESPN.
 Finkelman has served on numerous editorial and advisory boards, as well as delivered more than 150 papers and lectures in the United States, and in Austria, Canada, China, Colombia (SA), France, Germany, Ireland (Eire), Israel, Italy, Japan, Switzerland, and the United Kingdom.